qooxdoo/qooxdoo/docs/development/compiler/internals/API.md

 this is exactly the same as generate.py sees the concept of a Library.

-Note that your application is also a Library - it has a namespace, classes in JS files, and a Manifest.json; both Compiler and the legacy Generator see these as just libraries.
+Note that your application is also a Library - it has a namespace, classes in JS files, and a Manifest.json; both Compiler and the pre-v6.0.0 Generator see these as just libraries.
 You know that one of the classes in your library is the main "Application" class but the compiler just sees a library.